The Dangers of Combining Alcohol and Marijuana

 Posted May 06, 2014

 Greening out is a term used to describe a situation where a person may feel sick after smoking marijuana.
-The individuals may go pale and sweaty, feel dizzy with “the spins,” nauseous, and may even start vomiting.
+The individual may go pale and sweaty, feel dizzy with “the spins,” get nauseous, and may even start vomiting.
 This is often followed by the need or strong desire to lie down.

 Smoking marijuana and then drinking alcohol can lead to death.
 When recreational drinking and smoking are combined, it is easier to drink excessively and risk alcohol poisoning, which can kill you.